-9. Daejan's participation in the Lloyd's loss-buying scheme was notifiable to HMRC pursuant to section 313(1) of the Finance Act 2004.
+[9] Daejan's participation in the Lloyd's loss-buying scheme was notifiable to HMRC pursuant to s 313(1) of the Finance Act 2004.
 This applied to schemes which the taxpayer expected to result in a tax advantage.
-"Tax advantage" was defined as including:
+'Tax advantage' was defined as including:

-"relief or increased relief from ... corporation tax, or the avoidance or reduction of a charge to tax".
+'relief or increased relief from ... corporation tax, or the avoidance or reduction of a charge to tax'.

-10. Daejan accepted that its participation was notifiable, and duly made disclosure to HMRC.
+[10] Daejan accepted that its participation was notifiable, and duly made disclosure to HMRC.

-HMRC
+h HMRC

-11. HMRC was established as the successor body to the Inland Revenue and HM Customs & Excise in April 2005.
+[11] HMRC was established as the successor body to the Inland Revenue and HM Customs & Excise in April 2005.
 Some of the relevant events in this case occurred before that date.
 However, I will refer throughout to HMRC.